-Guidelines for Participants - 1.
-For the purposes of this question, students can assume that neither company is registered as a trademark and the case does not address any questions of liability under any intellectual property legislation.
+Guidelines for Participants

+- 1. For the purposes of this question, students are required to address recovery under the common law tort of passing off only.
+The case does not address any questions of liability under any legislation.
+Students can assume that neither company is registered as a trademark and the case does not address any questions of liability under any intellectual property legislation.
 You are required to prepare written submissions for the Plaintiff/ Appellant and written submissions for the Defendant/ Respondent.
 There is no need to prepare additional court documents. - 2.
 There will be no oral evidence taken on the day.
 This is a legal argument only.
-The primary question being will the Court of Appeal overturn the decision of the High Court to find a case of passing off.
+The primary question is whether the Court of Appeal should overturn the decision of the High Court to find a case of passing off.
 No new pleadings can be raised on the day. - 3.
 This is an appeal on point of law.
 Submissions should focus on whether there is a prima facie case of passing off.
-The Court of Appeal will not be hearing substantive arguments on remedies (including damages or an injunction). - 4.
-This question pack contains a total of 19 pages.
+The Court of Appeal will not accept substantive arguments on remedies (including damages, injunction etc. - 4.
+This question pack contains a total of 18 pages.